 Click on the picture above to see all pictures with captions

-A group of social workers in an organization named, Rupantaran Foundation, evaluated the problem and came up with a wonderful idea of helping the children with coaching support in classes 6 to 8.
+A group of social workers in an organization named Rupantaran Foundation evaluated the problem and came up with a wonderful idea of helping the children with coaching support in classes 6 to 8.
 Dropout reduced with continuing class attendance up to 95%.
 The local community members provide free space.
-Other than coaching, Rupantaran motivates the education by periodic visits to the parents and discussing the progress.
-This project helps the students of Mousumi village, 24-Parganas (S) to continue their education until high school completion.
+Other than coaching, Rupantaran motivates the education by periodic visits to the parents and discussing progress.
+This project helps the students of Mousuni village, 24-Parganas (S) to continue their education until high school completion.
 The Foundation also conducts sessions with children on issues related to child rights, ill effects of early marriage and child labor, gender-based discrimination, and social evils.

 IKP Foundation support: Presently on hold for the year 2023.